 I bought my first Apple Mac from Cash Converters for R200.

 Before this, all of my Apple experience was with the Apple ][+, and I didn't know squat about Macs.
 This one turned out to be a bit of a mystery.
 The case is marked Mac Classic II (M4150, CK2040HVD15), but the motherboard is the standard 68000 Classic (M0420).
-It had 4MB RAM and a 40MB Quantum hard drive.
-So...
+It came with 4MB RAM and a 40MB Quantum hard drive. |

 There are basically two issues here, namely

-I downloaded two files from Apple, namely SSW_6.0.8-1.4MB_Disk1of2.sea.bin and SSW_6.0.8-1.4MB_Disk2of2.sea.bin.
+I downloaded two files from Apple, but these are no longer there.
+Fortunately archive.org saved a copy, SSW_6.0.8-1.4MB_Disk1of2.sea.bin and SSW_6.0.8-1.4MB_Disk2of2.sea.bin.

-Drag-and-dropping these files into Aladdin Expander 5.1 gives two .sea files, and repeating the process gives two files with no extension and length 1 474 644.
+Drag-and-dropping these files into Aladdin Expander 5.1 (ALEX511.EXE) gives two .sea files, and repeating the process gives two files with no extension and length 1 474 644.

 You need third party software to format any non-Apple hard drive.
 As far as I know, the following will all work :